miloszmisiek/ci_p1_ecocity/TESTING.md

   - On **Home** page the facts related to climate change have images attached.
 - As a user I want to know what causes developing climate change.
   - On **Home** page below *hero* section user has access to essential climate change facts.
-- As a user I want to know what steps I can take to help the enviroment.
+- As a user I want to know what steps I can take to help the environment.
-  - Seperate **GO ECO** page present first steps the user can take to be more eco-frienldy.
+  - Separate **GO ECO** page present first steps the user can take to be more eco-friendly.
 - As a user I want to have option to contact project coordinator for more information required.
   - On the **Contact Us** page user can fill the form and send the message to responsible person.
 - As a user I want to access project social media, if any exist.
-  - All social media links are located in the footer and can be accessed from every page.
+  - All social media links are in the footer and can be accessed from every page.
 - As a user I want to know who has created the website.
   - In the footer there is small text with website creator copyright.